Iamkemical/WebScraperApp/README.md

 # WebScraperApp
-A WPF web scraper built for scraping data from https://mmohuts.com/news/?sort=reviews
+A WPF web scraper built for scraping data from https://mmohuts.com/news/?sort=reviews and https://www.vanguardngr.com/

 ## Description
 The application is a web scrapper used to scrap data from a webpage.
 It is built using WPF, a desktop development framework and C#.
 For more about Web Scraping check https://en.wikipedia.org/wiki/Web_scraping